tidbcloud/tisqleditor/packages/extensions/basic-setup/README.md

 # @tidbcloud/codemirror-extension-basic-setup

 Default basic configuration for codemirror.
-This package depends on most of the core library packages and exports extension bundles to help set up a simple editor in a few lines of code.
+This package depends on most of the codemirror core library packages and exports extension bundles to help set up a simple editor in a few lines of code.

 ## Installation